 Some people ask why Australia is burning.

-By the end of 2019 and early 2020, more than 115,000 square kilometres (44,000 square miles) of forest and drought-affected land in Australia had caught fire, killing 30 people and injuring thousands.
+By the end of 2019 and early 2020, more than 115,000 square kilometers (44,000 square miles) of forest and drought-affected land in Australia had caught fire, killing 30 people and injuring thousands.
 Houses were destroyed.

 People also asked why there is so much fire.
 In fact, last year hundreds of new forest fires broke out in the vast Amazon rainforest in northern Brazil, and this year Australia’s forests were destroyed.